President accuses Obama of wiretapping Trump Tower during campaign

 "The first meeting Jeff Sessions had with the Russian Amb was set up by the Obama Administration under education program for 100 Ambs......"

-"The same Russian Ambassador that met Jeff Sessions visited the Obama White House 22 times, and 4 times last year alone."
+"The same Russian Ambassador that met Jeff Sessions visited the Obama White House 22 times, and 4 times last year alone," Trump tweeted.

 News of the meetings drew fire from critics who said Sessions had misled the Judiciary Committee in his January confirmation hearings.